cangermueller/Chiron/README.md

 chiron {train,call,export} [FLAGS]
 ```

-You can get more information about the different command by using the `--help` flag, e.g. `chiron train --help`, or reading the [official Chiron guide](https://github.com/haotianteng/Chiron).
+You can get more information about the different commands by using the `--help` flag, e.g. `chiron train --help`, or reading the [official Chiron guide](https://github.com/haotianteng/Chiron).

 ## Contact